microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgGroupSite.md

               - `[MailEnabled <Boolean?>]`: Specifies whether the group is mail-enabled.
 Required.
 Returned by default.
 Supports $filter (eq, ne, not, and eq on null values).
               - `[MailNickname <String>]`: The mail alias for the group, unique for Microsoft 365 groups in the organization.
 Maximum length is 64 characters.
 This property can contain only characters in the ASCII character set 0 - 127 except the following: @ () / [] ' ; : . <> , SPACE.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith).
               - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: Groups and administrative units that this group is a member of.
 HTTP Methods: GET (supported for all groups).
 Read-only.
 Nullable.
 Supports $expand.
-              - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Members of this group, who can be users, devices, other groups, or service principals.
+              - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Direct members of this group, who can be users, devices, other groups, or service principals.
 Supports the List members, Add member, and Remove member operations.
 Nullable.
 Supports $expand including nested $select.
 For example, /groups?$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=members($select=id,userPrincipalName,displayName).
               - `[MembersWithLicenseErrors <IMicrosoftGraphDirectoryObject[]>]`: A list of group members with license errors from this group-based license assignment.
 Read-only.
               - `[MembershipRule <String>]`: The rule that determines members for this group if the group is a dynamic group (groupTypes contains DynamicMembership).
 For more information about the syntax of the membership rule, see Membership Rules syntax.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, startsWith).
               - `[MembershipRuleProcessingState <String>]`: Indicates whether the dynamic membership processing is on or paused.
 Possible values are On or Paused.
 Returned by default.
 Supports $filter (eq, ne, not, in).